Ampny/Ampny.github.io/content/_index.md

 # Bio

 I am a student at Cornell University studying Engineering Physics with a focus on Computer Science.
-I love the natural world and am compelled to explore it and learn our place in it.
-Currently, I work in space science and planetary exploration, which I find especially wonderful.
-I have worked at NASA Langley on spacecraft atmospheric re-entry trajectories, and I am currently working at Cornell to understand the surface of Saturn's moon Titan using remote sensing.
+I love the natural world and find joy in exploring it and what it means to be a part of it!
+I currently work in space science and solar system exploration, which I find especially wonderful.
+I worked at NASA Langley on spacecraft atmospheric re-entry trajectories, and I am currently working at Cornell to make the first robust measurements of the plains on Saturn's moon Titan.

 I am graduating from Cornell in May 2024.
-After I graduate, I plan to live in a Buddhist monastery for some time, and possibly hike across the country.
+After I graduate, I plan to live in a Buddhist monastery and possibly hike across the country.
 If you like, check the blog on this website for updates!